 Dr Fatima Hamroush, Drogheda Medical Eye Clinic Ltd director, is a medical ophthalmologist with special interest in neuro-Ophthalmology and glaucoma.
 Dr Hamroush has provided specialist medical ophthalmology eye care in the Meath, Louth, Cavan, Monaghan and North Dublin region, at DMEC and Our Lady of Lourdes Hospital (OLLH) since 1999, Temple Street Hospital (1997-1998), the Mater Misericordiae Hospital (1996-2011) and Beaumont Hospital (1996-2018).
 She has retired from public hospital services since June 2020 and now provides private ophthalmic care full time.

-In February 1983, Hamroush graduated with a medical degree (MB BS) from Garyounis University, in 1989, received a D.O. in Ophthalmology and December 1999 became a Fellow of the Royal College of Surgeons of Edinburgh.
+In February 1983, Dr Hamroush graduated with a medical degree (MB BS) from Garyounis University, in 1989, received a D.O. in Ophthalmology and December 1999 became a Fellow of the Royal College of Surgeons of Edinburgh.

-In January 2013, she resumed her public consultant ophthalmologist post in Our Lady of Lourdes Hospital, and her private practice, the Drogheda Medical Eye Clinic on the Dublin Road in Drogheda, Co.
-Louth.
+In January 2013, she resumed her public consultant ophthalmologist post in Our Lady of Lourdes Hospital, and her private practice, the Drogheda Medical Eye Clinic on the Dublin Road in Drogheda, Co, Louth.

-Please call 041 987 3511 to confirm available dates.
+Please call 041 987 3511 to confirm available dates and appointments.

-Drogheda Medical Eye Clinic Ltd,
+Drogheda Medical Eye Clinic Ltd

-Minor surgeries for disorders of eyelids and conjunctiva.
+- Minor surgeries for disorders of eyelids and conjunctiva.